alexwennerberg/fishbb/README.md

 administration for self-hosting.
 Please reach out if you are interested in running your own instance!

+All fishBB data is stored in a single sqlite file, configured by -path

 ### Configuration

 Admin configuration is available at `/control`